 Ventura’s Historic Downtown Cultural District is permeated by early California history.
 Historic homes, museums, boutiques, Mission San Buenaventura, antique shops and restaurants adorn our palm tree-lined streets.
-Things are changing in this historic district, which began as Father Junipero Serra’s ninth and final mission settlement.
-In the last few years, downtown Ventura has welcomed many new shops, restaurants, galleries and day spas.
+Things are also continually changing in this historic district.
+From recent street closures — making for a lovely walkable downtown — to new shops, restaurants, art galleries, and live music venues.

-So what makes Downtown Ventura different?
-The unique merchants, one-of-kind dining experiences and the friendly nature of the people — that friendly face behind the counter could very well be the owner (90 percent of our downtown businesses are locally owned).
-Downtown epitomizes Ventura’s loving embrace of all things eclectic and unique as well as its sensibility in preserving real California heritage.
+The unique merchants, one-of-kind dining experiences, and the friendly nature of the people — that friendly face behind the counter could very well be the owner (90 percent of our downtown businesses are locally owned).
+Downtown epitomizes Ventura’s loving embrace of all things unique, as well as its sensibility in preserving California’s rich heritage.
 Enjoy a cappuccino in a local cafe before taking in some of the breathtaking old buildings scattered throughout downtown.
-Shop The Downtown Ventura Certified Farmers’ Market the original Ventura County certified farmers’ market with over 45 California farmers and food vendors.
+Shop The Downtown Ventura Certified Farmers’ Market, the original Ventura County certified farmers’ market with over 45 California farmers and food vendors.
 Intimate wine bars, breweries, and a variety of restaurants with delicious nibbles are all within walking distance.
 Traveling with a four-legged friend?
 You won’t find a dog-friendlier town — or downtown.

 You’ve got your fun cut out for you